Skip to content

 • In the task timeline, use Restore checkpoint, View changes since this checkpoint, and related actions when you want a known-good state.
 Editing an older message can offer to restore the checkpoint for that point in the conversation.

-Modes, slash commands, skills, and codebase context
+Modes, slash commands, skills, and worktrees

 • Modes, slash commands, skills, and worktrees - Modes and slash commands structure repeatable work.
 Skills (global and project) add reusable playbooks.
 Worktrees support parallel lines of work where configured.